-Lauran Sandals, Ph.D.
+Lauran Sandals, PhD

-He retired from the U of C in June 2002 and is a Professor Emeritus in the Faculty of Education.
-From 2002-2004 he was a consultant for a K-12 educational portal sponsored by Texas A&M University and in 2005 he taught nine Graduate DETA courses for Florida Atlantic University (FAU) under contract for the School Board of Broward County (SBBC).
-From 2006-2008 he worked as a Research Scientist with the Miami VA hospital in The Geriatric Research Education Clinical Center (GRECC) and was also an Affiliated Professor of Medicine at the University of Miami Division of Gerontology and Geriatric Medicine.
-From 2008 through 2011 he has been teaching graduate courses in Educational Technology for FAU and graduate courses in Quantitative Methods and Research Methods for Barry University.
-For the 2010 - 2011 academic year he was a Visiting Professor at Barry University and as of August 2011 he was appointed to a full time faculty position at Barry U, with the rank of Full Professor.
+He retired from the U of C in June 2002 and is a professor Emeritus in the Faculty of Education.
+From 2002-2004 he was a consultant for a K-12 educational portal sponsored by Texas A&M University and in 2005 he taught nine graduate DETA courses for Florida Atlantic University (FAU) under contract for the School Board of Broward County (SBBC).
+He worked from 2006-2008, as a research scientist with the Miami VA hospital in the Geriatric Research Education Clinical Center (GRECC), and was also an affiliated professor of Medicine at the University of Miami Division of Gerontology and Geriatric Medicine.
+From 2008 through 2011 he taught graduate courses in Educational Technology for FAU and graduate courses in Quantitative Methods and Research Methods for Barry University.
+For the 2010 - 2011 academic years he was a visiting professor at Barry University and as of August 2011 he was appointed to a full time faculty position at Barry University with the rank of Professor.